Dinosaur-delayed motorway finally opens

-Thirteen years ago, the discovery of dinosaur footprints brought construction of a new motorway in the Bernese Jura to a grinding halt.
+Fifteen years ago, the discovery of dinosaur footprints brought construction of a new motorway in the Bernese Jura to a grinding halt.
 Now it is finally complete, but researchers are still studying the ancient artefacts.

 Thousands of dinosaur footprints were discovered when construction began on the trans-Jura A16 motorway, which is 85 kilometres (53 miles) long and runs from Biel, canton Bern, to the Swiss border in Delle-Boncourt, canton Jura.